schnittker/tracking/README.md

 you can start your own docker container for mysql. the container automatically includes /resources/sql/create.sql, and creates the database and tables. also a trackingUser is created.

+The docker-compose file is located in the build folder under /libs together with the generated jar file

 ## Error logging
 The errors are output directly to the console in "debug_mode".